opengovsg/spcp-auth-client/README.md

  * SingPass will return the user's NRIC as the UserName attribute (this is even if the user has a non-NRIC login id)
- * CorpPass will return an attribute whose name is the UEN of the corporate entity, and whose value is an encrypted payload the contents of which we have yet to determine
+ * CorpPass will return an attribute whose name is the UEN of the corporate entity, and whose value is a base64-encoded payload of an XML document whose structure is defined in Section 4.4.3 of the CorpPass Interface Specification v1.5

 This package is a very lightweight implementation of the above, written after failing to find an npm package that supports artifact binding.
-It is meant for those who are solely focused on using SingPass or CorpPass as a sign-in mechanism, without being too concerned about other SAML 2.0 features.
+It is meant for those who are solely focused on using SingPass or CorpPass as a sign-in mechanism, solely to retrieve either the NRIC or UEN, without being too concerned about other SAML 2.0 features.

 More full-fledged SAML 2.0 implementations for node.js include: